bitcoinbrink/website/programs.md

   developer ecosystem and scaling Bitcoin and related projects.

-To apply for a Brink grant, please fill out the [grant application form](https://forms.gle/zr5QKoV59pkUfBL47) grant application form with the following information:
+To apply for a Brink grant, please fill out the [grant application form](https://forms.gle/zr5QKoV59pkUfBL47) with the following information:

-- Describe the contributions you've made to Bitcoin Core or other Bitcoin-related projects.
+- A description of the contributions you've made to Bitcoin Core or other Bitcoin-related projects.
 - Your current funding situation, and whether you've been the recipient of any other grants of funding for your open-source work.
-- What project you intend to work on, including expected deliverables and timeline
+- What project you intend to work on, including expected deliverables and timeline.

 _Brink is an equal opportunity employer and does not discriminate in its hiring process with applicants, whether internal or